MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-storage-mode.md

 There are three values for storage mode:

 * **Import**: When the value is set to **Import**, imported tables are cached.
 Queries submitted to the Power BI dataset that return data from Import tables can be fulfilled only from cached data.

 * **DirectQuery**: With this setting, DirectQuery tables are not cached.
-Queries submitted to the Power BI dataset (for example, DAX queries) that return data from DirectQuery tables can be fulfilled only by executing on-demand queries to the data source.
-Queries submitted to the data source use the query language for that data source (for example, SQL).
+Queries that are submitted to the Power BI dataset (for example, DAX queries) and that return data from DirectQuery tables can be fulfilled only by executing on-demand queries to the data source.
+Queries that are submitted to the data source use the query language for that data source (for example, SQL).

-* **Dual**: Dual tables can act as either cached or not cached, depending on the context of the query submitted to the Power BI dataset.
+* **Dual**: Dual tables can act as either cached or not cached, depending on the context of the query that's submitted to the Power BI dataset.
 In some cases, queries are fulfilled from cached data; in other cases, queries are fulfilled by executing an on-demand query to the data source.

-Changing a table to **Import** is an *irreversible* operation; it cannot be changed back to DirectQuery or back to Dual.
+Changing a table to **Import** is an *irreversible* operation; this property cannot be changed back to either DirectQuery or Dual.

 ## Constraints on DirectQuery and Dual tables